 - Nystagmus: This affects the eyes and may cause jumpy eye movements.

 Treatment: Physicians and doctors may prescribe certain medicines to control the tremors.
 Occupational therapists may recommend weights or other devices to be attached to the limbs to ease the effects of tremors.
 For some patients with mild tremors, meditation may help by reducing stress, which may aggravate the tremor.

 Seizures occur as a result of abnormal electrical signals passed to damaged parts of the brain.
 Although uncommon in MS patients, when they do occur, they take different forms:10

 - Generalized tonic-clonic seizures: This seizure may cause brief episodes of unconsciousness with uncontrollable jerking movements of the limbs, hands, or feet.

 - Generalized absence seizures: In this seizure, the patient may experience momentary lapses of consciousness without abnormal movements.

-- Partial complex seizures: This type of seizure may cause periods of stereotyped repetitive activity in which the person appears to be awake but does not respond to an external action that requires a response.
+- Partial complex seizures: This type of seizure may cause periods of stereotyped repetitive activity in which the

 Treatment: Doctors usually diagnose seizures by recording the electrical activity in the brain using an electroencephalogram (EEG).
 Most seizures can be controlled with anticonvulsant or antiepileptic drugs.